skelemoa/dsag/README.md

 ### Data Preprocessing
 ##### NTU-Xpose dataset
-We derive `NTU-Xpose` dataset for our experiments on NTU dataset.
+We derive `NTU-Xpose` dataset for our experiments on the NTU dataset.
 To extract NTU-Xpose dataset, [ExPose](https://github.com/vchoutas/expose) pose estimation used on the `NTU RGBD-120` dataset.
-But [ExPose](https://github.com/vchoutas/expose) extracts only the local pose i.e. human pose with respect to the root joint.
-For Extracting position of human pose at the global trajectory we use NTU-120 kinect dataset.
+But [ExPose](https://github.com/vchoutas/expose) extracts only the local pose, i.e. human pose, with respect to the root joint.
+For Extracting the position of the human pose at the global trajectory, we use the NTU-120 Kinect dataset.
 The whole process of data preprocessing is demonstrated below.

 **Step 1:**
 Extract `NTU RGBD-120` skeleton using [ExPose](https://github.com/vchoutas/expose) pose estimation, and place it in `./dataset/smpl` directory.
 Then run the following,